Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 To save switch configurations, refer to the [Configuration Management](config_management.md) procedure.

 This procedure is intended for internal use only.
-It's used to quickly switch between configurations that are already loaded on the switches.
+It is used to quickly switch between configurations that are already loaded on the switches.

 This procedure needs to be done on all mgmt switches.